rencampbell/100_Days_of_Code/day07/README.md

 -How to Add ASCII Art and Improve the UI

 ## Activities executed:
--A hangman game was created where a random word was generated and the user guessed letter-by-letter
+-A hangman game was created where a random word was generated from a list and the user guessed the word, letter-by-letter.
+The game ended if the user lost all of their lives or guessed all letters correctly.